 Religious Life Committee

 Wendy has been a member of Ohav Shalom since childhood.
 Her parents were very active members – – and her father served as its attorney and her mother served as Sisterhood president for many years.
 She was married in the synagogue in 1970 and joined the shul as a married couple in 1979.
 Her children attended synagogue weekly and the family enjoyed a wonderful close-knit group of friends.
 She joined the board in the 1980s, and then left the board to become executive director in the mid 90’s.
-She returned to the board after resigning as executive direction in the early 2000’s and has served ever since.
+She returned to the board after resigning as executive director in the early 2000’s and has served ever since.
 She is an active member.
-She has co-chaired the Festival of Jewish culture; organized the annual Thatcher Park Dinner; become a bat mitzvah as an adult; cooked Shabbat dinners with friends; produced the Yizkor Book for a period of time; co-chaired several galas; baked with the Kiddusha Mamas and Papas; designed and led the Step by Step program; co-chaired the Sisterhood.
+She has co-chaired the Festival of Jewish culture; organized the annual Thacher Park Dinner; became a bat mitzvah as an adult; cooked Shabbat dinners with friends; produced the Yizkor Book for a period of time; co-chaired several galas; baked with the Kiddusha Mamas and Papas; designed and led the Step by Step program; co-chaired the Sisterhood.
 She currently serves on the Religious Life Committee and is a member of the Chevre Kadisha, performing tahara.

 Coordinator of the Social Action Committee

 Antoinette Deitcher joined the Board of Trustees in 2017 and is the Chair of the Social Action Committee.
 She does outreach and education for the New York State Department of Health’s Center for Environmental Health.
-Aviva, as she is known to friends and family, is a new mom.
+Aviva, as she is known to friends and family, is mom to a young toddler.
 A leader of Ohav Shalom’s Center Square Minyan, she can be seen throughout the Albany Jewish community – – at Ohav on Shabbat, at Jewish Federation and Nextdor events – – learning, schmoozing, eating, cooking, playing with babies, or kvelling about a craft project she’s working on.
 Aviva has been recognized by the Jewish Multiracial Network (JMN) for Woman’s History Month and presented a craft workshop on Afro-Judaic art at the May 2017 JMN retreat

 Chairperson of the Religious Life Committee